Privacy Policy

 4. Cookies and local storage

-We use only technically necessary storage.
+We use technically necessary storage only.
 Your preferred language and theme (light/dark) are stored locally in your browser to make the site usable.
 If you sign in as a beta tester, a technically necessary session cookie is set.
+There is no cookie banner, because there is nothing to consent to.

 5. Disclosure of data

 Your data is not shared with third parties for advertising or tracking.
 Where we use service providers (e.g. hosting), this is based on a data-processing agreement under Art.
-28 GDPR and exclusively within the EU.
+28 GDPR.
+Those providers are located in the European Union; the sole exception is the content delivery network named in section 2, where connection data can be transferred to the USA and for which EU Standard Contractual Clauses are in place.

 6. Your rights